leishiao/leishiao.github.io/JCP/CHAPTER 16 The Java Memory Model.md

 The  Java Memory Model is specified in terms of *actions*, which include reads and writes to variables, locks and unlocks on monitor, and starting and joining with thread.

 The JMM defines a partial ordering called ***happens-before*** on all actions within the program.
-To guarantee that thread executing action B see the results of action A ,there must be a *happens-before* relationship between A and B.  In the absence of *happens-before* ordering
+To guarantee that thread executing action B see the results of action A ,there must be a *happens-before* relationship between A and B.  In the absence of *happens-before* ordering between two operations, the JVM is free to reorder them as it please.

+A ***data race*** occurs when

+1.  a variable is read by more than one thread,
+2. and written by at least one thread,
+3. but the reads and writes are not ordered by *happens-before*.